 - Thought leadership on digital communications trends and strategies.

 Croisens – Founder and CEO

-- • Consulting in optimizing the strategy, operating model and performance of communications organizations in the context of digital transformation.
+- • Consulting in optimizing the strategy, operating model and performance of communications and marketing organizations in the context of digital transformation.

-- Customers: Bayer, Bouygues Construction, CNP Assurances, EDF, GBH, Ingenico Group, Mutuelle Générale, Orange Cyberdefense, Société Générale, Somfy, Sonepar, Thales, UIMM, Worldline.
+- Customers: Bayer, Bouygues Construction, CNP Assurances, EDF, Ingenico Group, Moret Industries, Mutuelle Générale, SNCF Réseau, Société Générale, Somfy, Sonepar, Thales, UIMM, and Worldline.

 - Key achievements:

 - Transformation of Thales’ communications function on a global scale.

 - Interim head of Ingenico Group’s communications.

 - Audit of the communications’ strategy and organization of Orange Cyberdefense, Sonepar France and UIMM.